Tomazdo10/Local-Cuisine-Cook-Book/Readme.md

    ### Scope
    ------------------------------------------------------------------------------------------------

     *  The user can find a recipes to cook themselves.
     *  The user can register to the website.
     *  The user can submit their own recipes to the website.
     *  The user can delete and edit the recipe on the website.
     *  The user can search for the recipes and find some they would like to try themselfs to cook.

     ## Existing Website Features
     ---------------------------------------------------------------------------------------------
+    NAVIGATION BAR: Allows users to navigate to the relevant section on the website, such as log in/log out they can add the recipes, find a recipe and user profile page where they can see their username, links to home paige and add paige.

+    REGISTER: